plan-your-recovery/plan-your-recovery.github.io/treatment.md

 {% include video.html videoID="hg09_-89caY" %}

-##### Relapse Prevention Groups
+##### Small Treatment Groups

 **Monday, Wednesday, and Friday
 5pm-6pm**

 Recovery from addiction requires attention, care, and dedication, but it needn't take over your daily life.
-Our CBT program is designed to help people with alcoholism or addiciton make daily efforts toward change with minimal disruption to their daily lives.
+Our treatment groups designed to help people with alcoholism or addiction make daily efforts toward change with minimal disruption to their daily lives.
 Each group weaves in brief education on a recovery-oriented topic and helps clients develop and refine recovery plans to meet their self-determined goals.
 This approach makes use of [Cognitive Behavioral Therapy](https://www.drugabuse.gov/publications/principles-drug-addiction-treatment-research-based-guide-third-edition/evidence-based-approaches-to-drug-addiction-treatment/behavioral) and [Motivational Interviewing](https://attcnetwork.org/centers/northwest-attc/motivational-interviewing-mi), two counseling approaches supported by scientific evidence.

 ##### Professionals Group